ncordin/next-sqlite-admin/README.md

 - table logs / errors ?
 - SQL: in(), group, having, unique insert.
-- Show version on initDatabase?
+- show version on initDatabase?
 - how to run tests ? npx ts-node src/test/[...]
 - Table.lastQuery for debug.
 - auto create table dont write types.
 - handle enum / bool / date in the admin form.
 - make server start command runnable from any directory
 - use `rowid` during edition and in url
+- write a complete Getting started guide https://khalilstemmler.com/blogs/typescript/node-starter-project/

+# Bugs

+- when i drop a field via admin, then all fields types are NUM https://www.sqlite.org/lang_altertable.html

 # Tips